-Trail length: 1.9 Miles (3km) circular route.
-This trek takes aprox 2 and 1/2 hours when walking slowly.
+Trail length: 1.9 miles (3km) trail on a circular route.
+This trek takes approx 2 and 1/2 hours when walking slowly with a guide.

 Terrain: Moderate / Difficult trail from sea level up to rocky cliffs.
 The terrain is challenging due to uneven volcanic rocks.

-Suarez Point is one of the most popular Galapagos visitor sites.
 On arrival, your panga (zodiac) will drop you onto a small concrete dock close to a small lighthouse.
-Even taking your first steps you’ll find yourself straight in the heart of the action.
+Even taking your first steps you’ll find yourself straight into the heart of the action.
 Colorful Sally Lightfoot crabs cling to the black lava rocks.
 Baby sea lions play in the shallows.
 See if you can spot an Espanola Marine Iguana (Christmas Iguana), with their unique red and green skin coloring.
-Tourists often cluster here to take photos, but the best is yet come further up the trail.
+Tourists often cluster here to take photos, but the best is yet to come further up the trail.

-Now the going starts to get tough.
+Now the going starts to get a little tougher.
 Your guide will lead you through a maze of volcanic boulders over difficult terrain.
 Keep your eyes on the ground for safe footing, but don’t forget to look up occasionally – this is a good spot to find Galapagos doves or hawks.
 Your reward for navigating this tough trail can be found when you reach the cliff plateau – into the middle of the waved albatross nesting grounds.
-Albatross couples arrive to Espanola island to breed and nest in April each year.
-It is a true delight to watch the albatross mating dance, and witness the loving behavior between couples who mate for life.
+Albatross couples arrive at Espanola Island to breed and nest in April each year.
+It is a true delight to watch the albatross mating dance and witness the loving behavior between couples who mate for life.
 Fluffy white hatchlings usually appear from June onwards.
 While the Galapagos waved albatross is enviably graceful in the air, they are famous for clumsy takeoffs and spectacular crash landings on land.
-In december the albatrosses depart Espanola island to better hunting grounds in open ocean, so be sure to time your visit if you wish to see them.
+In December the albatross colony departs Espanola Island to better hunting grounds in the open ocean, so be sure to time your visit correctly if you wish to see them.